Skip to content

 We must define the relationship between humans and animals in a contemporary way.
 We must not treat animals like objects.
 Not by producers in meat production, not by us as consumers at the dinner table and, of course, not by us as pet owners.

-Do you have any questions about the article or suggestions you would like to share?
-Then please write a comment below this article.
-And if you like, you can also share this article with others.
+Do you have any questions about this admittedly emotional article or suggestions that you would like to share?
+Then feel free to write me a comment.

 Christoph from CareElite - Plastic-free living